Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 2. The ExampleValidator pipeline component identifies any anomalies in the example data by comparing data statistics computed by the StatisticsGen pipeline component against a schema.
 3. It takes the inputs and looks for problems in the data, like missing values, and reports any anomalies.

+## Distriduted Training
+Distributed training distributes training workloads across multiple mini-processors, or worker nodes.
+These worker nodes work in parallel to accelerate the training process.
+Their parallelism can be achieved via two types of distributed training architecture: **Data Paralism** and

+### Data Paralism
+It is model-agnostic, making it the most widely used paradigm for parallelizing neural network training.
+In data parallelism, you run the same model and computation on every device, but train each of them using different training data samples.
+Each device computes loss and gradients based on the training samples.
+Then you update the model's parameters using these gradients.
+The updated model is then used in the next round of computation.